MicrosoftDocs/power-pages-docs/power-pages-docs/important-changes-deprecations.md

 At launch, users with the system administrator role along with [service admins](/power-platform/admin/use-service-admin-role-manage-tenant) will by default have privilege to change site visibility status (private to public or vice versa).

-> [!Note]
+> [!NOTE]
-> All system administrators being able to change the site visibility will only be for a certain duration after which service admins will need to explicitly specify whether all system administrators are allowed to change site visibility.
-However, admins can grant or revoke the privilege of changing site visibility status for system administrators at tenant level by running a PowerShell script.
-Additionally, to provide granular control on who can change the site visibility status, admins can delegate the permissions to specific system administrators in certain Azure Directory security groups.
+After February 1, 2023 system administrators will not be able to change site visibility when the tenant-level setting is null.
+To prevent this, set the value for the tenant level setting to either TRUE or FALSE.

 ### See also